LEarn More

 Browsing or searching the internet securely only takes a couple of clicks and can greatly improve your digital privacy.
 Routinely deleting your search histories and location histories provides an additional layer of security.

-FaceTime and Duo, the default video calling applications on iOS and Android, are both end-to-end encrypted and offer convenient ways to communicate securely (without writing things down).
+FaceTime and Duo, the default video-calling apps on iOS and Android, are both end-to-end encrypted and offer convenient ways to communicate securely (without writing things down).

 The fewer people who know, the fewer people there will be to report it.